j-bresson/j-bresson.github.io/README.md

 <br>
 In the past, I also coordinated a number of events and research groups or seminars, such as:

-- [MaMuX: Mathematics, Music and relations to other disciplines](http://repmus.ircam.fr/mamux/) (2011-2014, IRCAM, Paris). _8 annual half-day sessions, 80+ speakers_.
+- [MaMuX: Mathematics, Music and relations to other disciplines](http://repmus.ircam.fr/mamux/) (2011-2014, IRCAM, Paris — 8 annual half-day sessions, 80+ speakers).
 - [MusICAL network Seminar Series](http://repmus.ircam.fr/musical/) on Interaction, Calculius, Algorithmics and Languages applied to Music \[FR\] (2015-2018).
 - [New spaces of music notation](http://notation.afim-asso.org/) work group of the AFIM (French computer music association) (2013-2015)
 - [MCM]() International conference on Mathematics and Computation in Music (2011, IRCAM, Paris).